Samsung/tizen-tv-webapis/README.md

-# @tizentv/tizen-tv-webapis
+# tizen-tv-webapis

-`@tizentv/tizen-tv-webapis` package is for supporting [Samsung TV Product API](https://developer.samsung.com/smarttv/develop/api-references/samsung-product-api-references.html) as `commonjs` style.
+`tizen-tv-webapis` package is for supporting [Samsung TV Product API](https://developer.samsung.com/smarttv/develop/api-references/samsung-product-api-references.html) as `commonjs` style.
 Now we are supporting it for Typescript developers.
 Please note that, In order to use this pacakge, `@types/tizen-tv-webapis` is required.